What Is Epithelioid Mesothelioma?

 - Move slowly

-- Square, cubed, or flat-shaped cells
+- Square, cubed, or flat-shaped

 Malignant epithelioid mesothelioma cancer generally responds well to treatment.
-Patients with this cell type tend to live longer than those with biphasic or sarcomatoid mesothelioma, provided an experienced mesothelioma doctor can diagnose their cancer before it spreads.
+Patients with this cell type tend to live longer than those with biphasic or sarcomatoid cells, provided an experienced mesothelioma doctor can diagnose their cancer before it spreads.

-Epithelioid Mesothelioma Symptoms
+Epithelial Mesothelioma Symptoms

-Epithelioid mesothelioma usually causes mild symptoms initially and is often mistaken for other health problems with similar symptoms, such as pneumonia or bronchitis.
+This cell type usually causes mild symptoms initially and is often mistaken for other health problems with similar symptoms, such as pneumonia or bronchitis.

 Symptoms of Epithelioid Pleural Mesothelioma